An In-Depth Look at Amazon.com Inc.'s (AMZN) Stock Performance

-The stock of Amazon.com Inc. (AMZN) has seen a -0.83% decrease in the past week, with a 2.41% gain in the past month, and a 13.09% flourish in the past quarter.
-The volatility ratio for the week is 2.97%, and the volatility levels for the past 30 days are at 3.15% for AMZN.
-The simple moving average for the last 20 days is 3.13% for AMZN stock, with a simple moving average of -9.05% for the last 200 days.
+The stock of Amazon.com Inc. (AMZN) has seen a 5.26% increase in the past week, with a 12.11% gain in the past month, and a 22.70% flourish in the past quarter.
+The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 3.09% for AMZN.
+The simple moving average for the last 20 days is 6.87% for AMZN stock, with a simple moving average of -3.92% for the last 200 days.

 Is It Worth Investing in Amazon.com Inc. (NASDAQ: AMZN) Right Now?